-First Novel of the Doctor Liberty Belle Corcoran Series
+A Doctor Liberty Belle Corcoran Novel

 To those who study plants, the Chamala represents the Holy Grail.
 Finding it would be the discovery of a lifetime—make that a dozen lifetimes.
 It produces a berry with phytochemistry possessing the unique ability to hyperstimulate nerve cell reproduction.
 It will be instrumental in the development of the next generation of biopharmaceuticals capable of curing blindness, deafness, dementia and paralysis.